1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 ## Diet and Supplements

+Drink 1L of water in the morning and drink 1-2L more daily (2-3L total).

 ![My Typical Breakfast](./breakfast.jpeg)

-- Moringa powder (overall nutrients)
+Mixed these supplements in 2 cups of Zero Sugar Chobani yogurt and [Harvest Blend Back to Nature Trail Mix](https://amzn.to/3z6Bjd8).
+Also add some walnuts.

-- Collagen Peptides (skin and joint health)
+- Collagen Peptides + Hyleronic Acid (skin and joint health)
-- Psyllium husk + fiber (more fiber, the better)
+- Psyllium husk + Fiber (more fiber, the better)
-- Ashwagandha powder (naturally increase T levels)
+- Ashwagandha (stress, sleep, and T levels)

-It is mixed in 2 cups of Zero Sugar Chobani yogurt and [Harvest Blend Back to Nature Trail Mix](https://amzn.to/3z6Bjd8).

-- Creatine 5g mixed in water
+- Creatine 5g

-Drink 1L of water in the morning and drink 1-2L more daily.

 ### My Supplement Stack in 2022

 - Vitamin D 2000
 - Calcium 500 & Magnesium 250
-- Potassium 500
-- Hesperidin 50 Duosmin 450
 - K2 MK7 100
-- B12 2500
-- R-Lipoic Acid 283

-I also take these food extracts and probiotics, but I hear they might be snake oil:

-- Green tea extract
-- Garlic extract
-- Artichoke extract
-- Probiotic Blend
+- Zinc

-I'm also going to start supplementing with Melatonin at night to see if that helps sleep quality.
+I might start supplementing with a small dose of Melatonin at night to see if that helps sleep quality.

 - Eat more vegetables!
 Here's a picture of grilling recently where the only unhealthy thing on the grill is the bacon around the asparagus